vaibhawvipul/vaibhawvipul.github.io/_posts/2024-10-15-Decentralized-Training-of-Deep-Learning-Models.md

 author: "Vipul Vaibhaw"
 ---

 In the previous posts we talked about Distributed Training of DL models [Part 1]({{site.url}}/2024/09/29/Distributed-Training-of-Deep-Learning-models-Part-~-1.html) and [Part 2]({{site.url}}/2024/10/03/Distributed-Training-of-Deep-Learning-models-Part-~-2.html).
-Now, in this post we will delve deeper into decentralized training of deep learning models.
+Now, in this post we will dive deeper into decentralized training of deep learning models.

 *Note: This is part of a series on Distributed Training of Deep Learning models.
 It’s a personal reference, with content copied from various sources.
 I use AI tools for writing, as English isn't my first language.
 Corrections are welcome!*